Azure/terraform-azurerm-avm-res-keyvault-vault/examples/create-secret/README.md

 <!-- BEGIN_TF_DOCS -->
-# Create key
+# Create secret

-This example shows how to deploy the module and create a key using Azure RBAC.
+This example shows how to deploy the module and create a secret using Azure RBAC.

 ```hcl
 module "regions" {